Introduction to quantum information processing

 -

-Continuation: discussion main inequalities satisfied by entropy: convexity, subadditivity, strong subadditivity.
+Continuation: discussion main inequalities satisfied by quantum entropy: convexity, subadditivity, strong subadditivity.

 Measurements and Holevo bound.